RashFlygon/ShowSpeed-Extension/README.md

 ShowSpeed is a Chrome extension for Pokemon Showdown that adds on-hover tooltip speed tiers directly into the teambuilder.

-Features:
-- Hover tooltips for base Speed and current Speed values, boosted speed values and minimum speed values
-- A Speed Creep widget that calculates the EVs needed to outspeed a target
-- A popup for enabling or disabling each view
-- Auto choice scarf speed values

 ## Features

 ### Hover speed tooltips
 Hover a Speed stat or a Pokemon in search results to instantly see common Speed tiers at your chosen level.

 ### Teambuilder speed context
-While editing a set, ShowSpeed can show both standard Speed benchmarks and the current set's real Speed so you can compare at a glance.
+While editing a set or choosing a new pokemon to add in the teambuilder, ShowSpeed can show tooltips for common speed tiers and also Auto-Show speed boost modifers such as choice scarf.

 ### Speed creep helper
-Type a target Pokemon, choose the benchmark you want to beat, and let ShowSpeed set the Speed EVs needed to outspeed it.
+Type a target Pokemon, choose the benchmark you want to beat, and let ShowSpeed set the Speed EVs needed to speed creep it.

 ### Popup settings
 Use the extension popup to set the level and choose which tooltip sections appear.